+These calculations show that, irrespective of the rain value and precipitation type, the percentage of overestimation corresponding to a given constant energy increase is also constant, and hence cannot be neglected.

-It is worth noting that an increase in interference would not modify the radars ability to detect rain cells (i.e. a measurement not considered as a rain cell will still not be considered as such) but would only have an impact on the rain rate.
+Also, considering the reflectivity calculation for a given pixel that are based on the average (dBz), over all estimates, and the related standard deviation, it is worth noting that an increase in interference would not modify the radars ability to detect rain cells (i.e. a measurement not considered as a rain cell will still not be considered as such) but would only have an impact on the rain rate.

 It is also interesting to note that either for the loss in coverage or the rain rate overestimation, the current agreed protection criteria of –10 dB I/N represents radar performance degradation in the range of 7 to 11%, comparable to performance degradation percentages generally agreed upon for all radiocommunication services.